psiori/autocrane-competition/README.md

 # Competition 2: Logs Classification
 The aim of this competition is to classify whether there are logs in the grapple.
-The link leads to [todo](todolink) 10968 (5873 without Logs; 5095 with Logs) labeled log images with the size 1024 * 648 * 3.
+The link leads to [autocrane-logs-data](https://seafile.psiori.com/d/42c6cc05c558449ab537/) 10968 (5873 without Logs; 5095 with Logs) labeled log images with the size 1024 * 648 * 3.

 ## Tasks
 * Get an overview of the data